windingtree/sdk/docs/docs/nodes.md

 const myOfferValidator = (data: MyOffer): void => {
   // your validation logic
-  // - should validate a query data
+  // - should validate an offer data
   // - should throw an Error in case of mistakes
 };